MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Get-ClusterAffinityRule.md

 ### Microsoft.Management.Infrastructure.CimInstance#root/MSCLUSTER/MSCluster_AffinityRule

-The **Microsoft.Management.Infrastructure.CimInstance** object is a wrapper class that displays Windows Management Instrumentation (WMI) objects.
-The command returns an object representing an affinity rule as a CIM instance within the `root/MSCLUSTER/MSCluster_AffinityRule` path.
+The cmdlet returns an object representing an affinity rule as a CIM instance within the `root/MSCLUSTER/MSCluster_AffinityRule` path.

 ## NOTES